Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Health care services provided by the Department of Defense are available to you and your family at your installation.
 We know that finding the right health care is important, especially in special circumstances such as emergency or during recent move.
 Here, you’ll find information and options about the services you have regarding healthcare.

 The 28th Medical Group (MDG) provides outpatient medical care to active-duty members, retirees and their families.
 They provide a wide array of services and programs, including family health clinic, women's health clinic, optometry clinic, dental clinic, flight and operational medicine clinic, physical therapy clinic, health promotion office, mental health and public health clinic.
 The 28th MDG does not have an emergency room.
-Ambulance services are available 24/7 for in-flight emergencies, emergencies on base and emergencies requiring transport from the base or the 28th MDG to Rapid City Regional Hospital.
+Ambulance services are available 24/7 for in-flight emergencies, emergencies on base and emergencies requiring transport from the base or the 28th MDG to Monument Health Hospital.

 When you move, TRICARE moves with you.
 No matter where you go in the world, TRICARE is there before, during and when you get to your next duty station.